 Why is E-Discovery Important?

 The success of your lawsuits may largely depend on the use of e-discovery, as tampering with digital evidence or failing to properly adhere to the nine stages could be enough to cost you the lawsuit.
 Organizations must understand how e-discovery works in order to safeguard data when looking into unauthorized data access and privacy concerns.
 Many of the regulatory guidelines that control the storage and processing of private data call for an audit trail.
-An audit trail makes it possible to determine what data was accessed, when and by whom.
+An audit trail makes it possible to determine what data was accessed, when, and by whom.
 E-discovery would make it easier to ascertain whether any unauthorized data access was caused by a system compromise or an insider threat.

 Why Do Organizations Struggle with E-Discovery?

-E-discovery is frequently ignored and only becomes meaningful after a case is launched.
-However, the e-discovery process is unfamiliar ground for many organizations.
-Investigations into data privacy concerns and digital infiltration can be challenging, even with experienced internal staff.
-Even if the organization names an attacker, law enforcement agencies need sufficient proof before they can open a case.
-Another problem with e-discovery relates to the amount of data that needs to be collected.
-Organizations that store large amounts of data need to know exactly what data they have, and where it is located.
-Large databases might take months to search, and investigators need to have access to the right information quickly.
-In some cases, the search for and collection of data may require appointing a number of additional staff, which will cost money.
 Even if every piece of data is found, you still have to trust those staff members won’t alter or delete any of it.
 Also, data might be stored on an employee’s mobile device instead of the network, and this device must be turned over and kept secure until the data can be recovered.
 It is the duty of the entire organization to maintain the integrity of its data until it can be transferred to a secure storage facility.

 How Lepide Helps with E-Discovery